scipy-conference/assign-reviews/README.md

 ## Assign Reviewers

-First download the following files from Preltax into the `data/` directory:
+First download the following files from Pretalx into the `data/` directory:

 * `scipy_reviewers.csv`  # people who signed up as reviewers
 * `sessions.csv`  # all proposal exported from pretalx